bhernandev/CU-me/TECH_README.md

 ### CU-me is a Django server with an NGINX server on top.
+For the list of dependencies and libraries I use, check [requirements.txt](https://github.com/bhernandev/CUNYsecond/blob/master/requirements.txt).

 Being Django most of my code is written in Python.

 #### Logging in